Marisa Ramirez: Career

 Ramirez is known to TV audiences from starring roles on four prime time and two notable daytime series.
 From 2013 to 2024, she played NYPD Detective Maria Baez in Blue Bloods and recurred as Officer Riley Dunn in Body of Proof.
 She started on Blue Bloods as a guest star in the third season before becoming a regular character from the fourth season to the 14th season.
 She currently has a recurring role as the same character on the Blue Bloods spin-off, Boston Blue.

 In 2011, she was a series regular on Lifetime's Against the Wall, playing Detective Lina Flores.
 Despite respectable ratings, the series was not renewed for a second season.
 Immediately prior to landing that role, Ramirez starred as Melitta on Starz's Spartacus: Gods of the Arena, which was filmed in New Zealand.

 After several guest appearances on Days of Our Lives and The Bold and the Beautiful, Ramirez finally got her big break in July 2000, when she was cast in the contract role of supermodel Gia Campbell on General Hospital.
 She left this role in December 2002 to star in the short-lived ABC drama, Miracles.
 During her time on GH, she was nominated for ALMA and NAACP Awards.

 In she joined the cast of The Young and the Restless as Jabot Cosmetics public relations consultant Carmen Mesta for five months.
 The character of Carmen was killed off.
 Ramirez briefly returned to the show in early 2007 as Carmen's cousin, Ines Vargas.

 Shortly after, she moved to Colombia to film the Fox summer series Mental, opposite Chris Vance and Annabella Sciorra.

 Personal life

 In interviews given soon after she joined General Hospital, she said her parents divorced when she was four and remarried when she was 19, soon after which her younger brother was born.

 Ramirez married Nathan Lavezoli on September 22, 2002, and divorced him in 2011.
-On January 22, 2016, Ramirez announced she was expecting a baby due in May.
+On January 22, 2016, Ramirez announced she was expecting her first child due in May.
 In May 2016, she gave birth to a daughter, whose father is a former crew member of Blue Bloods.

 She told a Mexican news outlet that she wished she knew more about her Mexican-American heritage, and that on her father's side she also had Native-American ancestry and ties to Arizona.